 The reason such tyrants manage to dominate a church (or some portion of the church) for long periods is that, because they are so resistant to criticism and intervention, the Lord’s people–usually the nicest humans on the planet–would rather do anything before challenging them.
 As a result of this passiveness, the despot is allowed to run his own little kingdom and the church suffers.

 No one wants to enter the church office to beard this lion.
-One of the first and best indications of our Christlikeness is teachability and therefore our openness to outside help and criticism.
+One of the first and best indications of our Christlikeness is teachability, which means we are open to outside help and criticism.
 It is to our shame that we in church leadership sometimes harden our hearts and grow resistant to anyone with a suggestion.

 6. They believe the policies and rules apply to others but not them.

-When Jim and Tammy Bakker fell from PTL’s lofty perch in the late 1980s, it was some time before they could reason dispassionately about what had caused this massive blowup of their ministry.
-Later, Jim Bakker said, “I thought the rules that applied to other people did not apply to me.”
+After Jim and Tammy Bakker fell from PTL’s lofty perch in the late 1980s, later Mr. Bakker said, “I thought the rules that applied to other people did not apply to me.”

 There is no room for pastors who preach integrity to bend the rules for themselves.
 He must set the standard for Christlike behavior, sweetness of spirit, and servanthood.
 Then, it is his responsibility to make certain that those under his supervision follow his example.